Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## License

 Copyright (C) 2020

-Multispeech, INRIA France
+Multispeech, INRIA France;

-LIA, University of Avignon, France
+LIA, University of Avignon, France;

-NII, Japan
+NII, Japan.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by